alanng10/class-lang/Docue/Article/Word/a.md

 Word "round" has meaning that is sphere.

+Word "curve" has meaning that is curve plane.

 Word "shape" has meaning that is draw any.

 Word "line" has meaning that is region line.